Friday, August 17, 2012

 As for a sequel to Battlefield: Bad Company 2, Bach expressed a similar level of adoration for the franchise, but did not lay out any specific plans for the series.

 "The Bad Company IP is still something we love," Bach continued.
-"And it’s very dear to me because I worked on both titles.
+"And its very dear to me because I worked on both titles.
 We have no information with where we are to a sequel to Bad Company."

 DICE may already be at work on new entries is both franchises.
 In May, various LinkedIn resumes included mention of Bad Company 3 and Mirror's Edge 2.
 Publisher Electronic Arts declined to comment on these rumors.